Yaman96/ImgResizer/README.md

 ![ImgResizer](https://github.com/Yaman96/ImgResizer/blob/450bd701fd5886c82a9fd9dcca8fa48fcb824ec4/projectScreenshots/2023-09-17_17-03-41.png)

 ## How to use ImgResizer?
 Download the ImgResizer.jar file and double-click it.
-Jave must be installed.
+Java must be installed.